maryline321/maryline321/README.md

 ### Hi,I'm Chebet Maryline👋

-💻 Frontend Skills: Proficient in HTML, CSS, Bootstrap, and JavaScript for creating captivating and user-friendly interfaces.
-Specialized in AngularJS and currently expanding my skills to include Vue.js for more versatile frontend development.
+👋 Software Engineer passionate about creating robust web applications.
+Specializing in frontend and backend, crafting seamless user experiences.

-🔧 Backend Skills: Experienced in backend development using Python (Django), Java (Spring Boot), and PHP (Laravel).
-Currently diving deeper into Laravel to strengthen my backend capabilities.
+🎨 Frontend: Skilled in HTML, CSS, Bootstrap, and JavaScript.
+Experienced with AngularJS for dynamic frontend components.

-🗄️ Database Management: Familiar with database management systems such as MySQL, Oracle, and PostgreSQL.
-Proficient in designing efficient database schemas and optimizing queries for improved performance.
+💻 Backend Skills: Python (Django), Java (Spring Boot), PHP (Laravel), and expertise in database management with MySQL, Oracle, PostgreSQL.

-💡 Passion and Interests: I am truly passionate about creating high-end business logic designs for real-time software components.
-My primary interest lies in building highly reliable, secure, and scalable APIs for seamless client-side operations.
+🚀 I enjoy crafting reliable, secure, and scalable APIs for seamless client-side operations.

-🌱 Learning Journey: At the moment, I'm actively learning Vue.js to enhance my frontend development skills and create more interactive and dynamic user interfaces.
-Additionally, I'm dedicating time to explore the capabilities of Laravel for even more efficient backend development.
+🌱 I'm on a learning journey exploring Vue.js for dynamic frontend experiences and enhancing my skills in Laravel for efficient backend solutions.

-💼 Collaboration: I'm open to collaborating on projects that involve Vue.js and Laravel, or any frontend and backend development tasks.
+💡 I'm open to collaborating on projects that require expertise in both frontend and backend development

 📧 Contact Information: Feel free to reach me at marylinechebet2@gmail.com